Skip to main content

 Conclusion

 These are exciting times to be in pricing!
-As the two observations indicate, machines have a lot to contribute — and they will soon make many established heuristics obsolete.
-These intelligent tools enable a highly efficient and robust replacement of complex computational operations which can make companies more profitable.
-At buynomics, we are just getting started.
-Follow us on our journey as we explore and share many more observations.
+As the two observations indicate, machines have much to contribute and will soon make many established heuristics obsolete.
+These intelligent tools enable a highly efficient and robust replacement of complex computational operations, making companies more profitable.

 Sebastian Baier